 Some problems with the lungs are minor and are not cause for concern.
 However if symptoms have lasted for a month or more, even if they are minor, it is worth checking with a healthcare professional.
 A cough, shortness of breath, or excess mucus production that lingers for weeks are all worth getting looked at.

 Dr. Benjamin H. Hughes, MD graduated from University of Texas Medical Branch School of Medicine in 2009.
 He completed residency at University of Colorado Denver Affiliated Hospitals.
-He has a state license in Colorado.
+He is certified by the American Board of Pediatrics (ABP) Pediatrics, Pulmonary and has a state license in Colorado.

 Medical School: University of Texas Medical Branch School of Medicine (2009)